max-mitchell/JAMMER/README.md

 Basically just copy the code into a Processing scetch.
-That should de the trick nicely.
+That should do the trick nicely.